 The people Tajen works with are mostly women, mothers, who for years have suffered from poverty.
 He is giving them hope, dignity, purpose.

-I don’t want to be introduced as founder or co-founder of First Harvest, because it doesn’t say the all story.
+I don’t want to be introduced as the founder or co-founder of First Harvest, because it doesn’t tell the whole story.
 I think mothers should deserve the same title if they would know the word, for them the word founder doesn’t exist.
 Sometimes we observe the capacity of our production facility and we say: we can only produce this much.
 And all the time mothers would overpass it.
-Every time we have massive orders and I’m worry, I talk to them and I ask them anxiously what should we do and they always say: ok, how much do you need?
+Every time we have massive orders and I’m worried, I talk to them and I ask them anxiously what we should do and they always say: ok, how much do you need?
 We will do it.
-It’s amazing to see people, mothers, daughters, neighbors… everybody helps to finalize the order.
+It’s amazing to see people, mothers, daughters, neighbors… Everybody helps to finalize the order.
 And that’s the achievement.
 Collective impact to make everything happen.

-Collective impact is possible not only thanks to those women who co-create First Harvest, but all Gawad Kalinga community.
-Gawad Kalinga is a Filipino movement which aimed at finishing poverty for 5 million families till 2024.
+Collective impact is possible not only thanks to those women who co-create First Harvest, but the whole Gawad Kalinga community.
+Gawad Kalinga is a Filipino movement which aimed at finishing poverty of 5 million families till 2024.
 And social entrepreneurship seems to be one of the most effective methods to achieve that goal.

 Without any business background it’s very hard for me to run the business.
 But as Gawad Kalinga taught us: if you put people in the middle of your business model, everything will be ok.
 Instead of asking yourself how many jars of peanut butter you want to sell, ask how many people you want to hire at the end of the month.
 From that we know what has to be done.